Orders of Chivalry

 The Service of the Earl of Eglinton as Heir-Male General, and Heir-Male of Provision to George, the Fourth Earl of Winton, Lord Seton, and Tranent.

-Hugh Montgomerie, 12th Earl of Eglinton.The origins of the Montgomeries began with Roger de Montgomery, Earl of Shrewsbury (d.
+The origins of the Montgomeries began with Roger de Montgomery, Earl of Shrewsbury (d.
 1094), one of William the Conqueror’s followers, and though this won't bear examination, the sure pedigree of the family begins later with Sir John Montgomerie, Lord of Eaglesham, who fought at the Battle of Otterbourne in 1388 and died about 1398.

 His grandson, Sir Alexander Montgomerie (d. circa 1460), was made a Lord of the Scottish parliament about 1445 as Lord Montgomerie, and Sir Alexander’s great-grandson Hugh, the 3rd Lord (c.
 1460-1545), was created 1st Earl of Eglinton, or Eglintoun, in 1508.
 The 3rd Earl of Eglinton was a firm supporter of Mary queen of Scots for whom he fought at Langside, and in 1612, by the death of Hugh, the 5th Earl, the direct male line of the Montgomeries became extinct.

-Having no children Earl Hugh had settled his title and estates on his cousin, Sir Alexander Seton of Foulstruther (commonly called Greysteel, 1588-1661), a younger son of Robert Seton, 1st Earl of Winton (c.
+Eglinton Castle, by J. Fleming.Having no children Earl Hugh had settled his title and estates on his cousin, Sir Alexander Seton of Foulstruther (commonly called Greysteel, 1588-1661), a younger son of Robert Seton, 1st Earl of Winton (c.
 1550-1603), and his wife Margaret, daughter of the 3rd Earl of Eglinton.

 This succession was not without contention, and King James VI personally intervened and objected.
-It was only through the negotiation and the influence of Alexander Seton, 1st Earl of Dunfermline and Chancellor of Scotland that Alexander Seton of Foulstruther was able to become the 6th Earl of Eglinton.
-However, the arrangement precluded that he and his heirs take the name of Montgomerie for that family line to continue.
-He was a prominent Covenanter and fought against Charles I at Marston Moor.
+It was only through the negotiation and the influence of Alexander Seton, 1st Earl of Dunfermline and Chancellor of Scotland, and the Earl of Winton that Alexander Seton of Foulstruther was able to become the 6th Earl of Eglinton.

 Archibald William, the 13th Earl was born at Palermo in the 29th of September 1812.
 He was a staunch Tory, and in February 1852 he became Lord-Lieutenant of Ireland.
-With the death of George Seton of Bellingham and his legal claim to the Winton Honours gone, in 1859 he successfully petitioned Her Majesty Queen Victoria as heir-male to the Seton's Winton Honours.
+With the death of George Seton of Bellingham and his legal claim to the Winton Honours gone, in 1859 Eglinton successfully petitioned Her Majesty Queen Victoria as heir-male to the Seton's Winton Honours.

 Within the same year, his claim was recognized and he was created 1st Earl of Winton within the United Kingdom as a new creation.
 The Earldom which had been held by his kinsfolk, the Setons, was within the Scottish Peerage and which had ended with the forfeiture of George Seton, 5th Earl of Winton.